 Year 2 - Conduct research, have 1st SAC meeting by September 15, Abstract for Written Proposal due November 1, Final approved abstract for Written Proposal due December 1, Written proposal due February 1, Response to proposal critique due March 15, Oral Exams - April 15-30.*

-Year 3-5 - Continue research, have mandatory yearly Dissertation Committee meetings, prepare and defend dissertation.
+Year 3-5 - Continue research, have mandatory Dissertation Committee meetings every 6-9 months, prepare and defend dissertation.

 Enter the PhD program after completing their first two years of medical school, during which time they select their mentor.
 Students typically spend 3-4 years completing their PhD before returning to finish their final two years of medical school.